Jacob Zuma: Post-presidency

 The week after his resignation, Zuma attended a farewell cocktail party in his honour, hosted by Ramaphosa at Tuynhuys in Cape Town and attended by other members of cabinet.
 Although former presidents are invited to all State of the Nation addresses, Zuma did not attend Ramaphosa's addresses in 2018, 2019, or 2020.

 Third corruption indictment

 On 16 March 2018, a month after Zuma resigned from the presidency, the NPA announced that he would again face prosecution on the same 16 criminal charges he was indicted on in 2006: 12 charges of fraud, two of corruption, and one each of racketeering and money laundering, all related to the 1999 Arms Deal and to Zuma's relationship with Shaik.
 The case was enrolled in the Pietermaritzburg High Court.
 Zuma pleaded not guilty when the trial began on 26 May 2021.
-As of October 2022, the trial was scheduled to resume in late January 2023.
+As of May 2024, the trial was scheduled to resume in late April 2025 after many appeals by Zuma.